-- 2. The Meeting reaffirmed its commitment to further strengthening the EAS as the premier Leaders-led forum for dialogue and cooperation on broad strategic, political, and economic issues of common interest and concern with the aim of promoting peace, stability and economic prosperity in East Asia in line with the EAS fundamental documents and based on the established principles, objectives and modalities of the EAS. - 3.
-The Meeting reaffirmed that the EAS continues to be an open, inclusive, transparent and outward-looking forum that is an integral component of the evolving rules-based ASEAN-centred regional architecture anchored in international law, under the guiding principles of the ASEAN Charter, the Treaty of Amity and Cooperation in Southeast Asia (TAC), the 2005 Kuala Lumpur Declaration, the 2011 EAS Declaration on the Principles of Mutually Beneficial Relations, and reaffirmed in the ASEAN Outlook on the Indo-Pacific (AOIP).
-The Meeting reaffirmed ASEAN's central role in the EAS and underscored ASEAN's commitment to work in close partnership with all participating countries in the EAS, consistent with the principles of the AOIP.
-The Meeting emphasised the important role of the EAS in strengthening multilateralism and the international order based on international law.
-The Meeting also underscored the need to promote an enabling environment for peace, stability and prosperous development in an inclusive manner, through ensuring a culture of dialogue and cooperation instead of rivalry, enhancing mutual trust and confidence, and respect for international law. - 4.
-The Meeting underscored the need to further strengthen the EAS to ensure its continued relevance and effectiveness amidst the rapidly changing regional and global landscape.
-In this regard, the Meeting recognised the continued importance of constructive dialogue on strategic issues among leaders in the EAS in order to reinforce strategic trust and address common challenges based on mutual trust, benefit, and respect.
-The Meeting emphasised the importance of continued cooperation through ASEAN-led mechanisms to promote communication and
+- 2. We reaffirmed our commitment to further strengthening the EAS as a premier Leaders-led forum for dialogue and cooperation on broad strategic, political, and economic issues of common interest and concern with the aim of promoting peace, stability and economic prosperity in East Asia in line with the EAS fundamental documents and based on the established principles, objectives and modalities of the EAS. - 3.
+We reaffirmed that the EAS continues to be an open, inclusive, transparent and outward-looking forum that is an integral component of the evolving rules-based ASEAN-centred regional architecture anchored in international law, under the guiding principles of the ASEAN Charter, the Treaty of Amity and Cooperation in Southeast Asia (TAC), the 2005 Kuala Lumpur Declaration, the 2011 EAS Declaration on the Principles of Mutually Beneficial Relations, and reaffirmed in the ASEAN Outlook on the Indo-Pacific (AOIP).
+We reaffirmed ASEAN's central role in the EAS and underscored ASEAN's commitment to work in close partnership with all participating countries in the EAS, consistent with the principles of the AOIP.
+We emphasised the important role of the EAS in strengthening multilateralism and the international order based on international law.
+We also underscored the need to promote an enabling environment for peace, stability and prosperous development in an inclusive manner, through ensuring a culture of dialogue and cooperation instead of rivalry, enhancing mutual trust and confidence, and respect for international law. - 4.
+We underscored the need to further strengthen the EAS to ensure its continued relevance and effectiveness amidst the rapidly evolving regional and global architecture.
+In this regard, we recognised the continued importance of constructive dialogue on strategic issues among Leaders at the EAS in order to reinforce strategic trust and to address common challenges based on mutual trust, mutual benefit, and mutual respect.

-- dialogue and confidence building and preventive measures to enhance mutual trust and confidence among countries in the region. - 5.
-The Meeting acknowledged the importance of increasing strategic coordination between the EAS and other ASEAN-led mechanisms such as the ARF and the ADMM-Plus, including through the submission of reports and information-sharing by the ASEAN Chair, where deemed necessary, for the EAS' information. - 6.
-The Meeting welcomed the continued efforts to strengthen the EAS, including through, among others, the regular engagement between the CPR and the non-ASEAN Ambassador of EAS Participating Countries in Jakarta and encouraged their continuation as the Group of the East Asia Summit Participating Countries' Ambassadors to ASEAN in Jakarta to discuss the implementation of the EAS Leaders' decisions, and exchange information on regional development cooperation initiatives and security policies and initiatives, and discuss the evolving regional architecture with the support of the EAS Unit at the ASEAN Secretariat.
+- 5. We recognised that the impacts of rising geopolitical tensions and conflicts, global economic volatilities, social and economic inequalities, and the urgent challenge of climate change require joint efforts and mutual support in the region and beyond. - 6.
+We welcomed the continued efforts to strengthen the EAS work processes, such as through, among others, regular engagement between the Committee of Permanent Representatives to ASEAN (CPR) and the non-ASEAN Ambassadors of EAS Participating Countries in Jakarta.
+We encouraged their continuation as the Group of the EAS Participating Countries' Ambassadors to ASEAN in Jakarta to facilitate the implementation of the Leaders' decisions, strengthening EAS cooperation, exchange information on regional development cooperation initiatives and security policies and initiatives, and discuss the evolving regional architecture.
+We also encouraged further strengthening the EAS Unit at the ASEAN Secretariat to facilitate and support EAS coordination and cooperation.